Monday's Scottish Gossip

 Winning everything is Celtic's aim, says right-back Anthony Ralston.
 (Record)

-Callum Booth hopes St Johnstone team-mate David Wotherpoon's injury picked up in Saturday's League Cup semi-final loss to Celtic is not serious.
+Callum Booth hopes St Johnstone team-mate David Wotherpoon's injury in Saturday's League Cup semi-final loss to Celtic is not serious.
 (Courier - subscription required)

 Booth backs Saints to bounce back from the end of their League Cup defence.
 (Courier - subscription required)